Frequently Asked Questions (FAQ)

 Students who have difficulty in obtaining documentation may sign a release of information form at the DRC reception desk.
 DRC will then request the documentation to assist the student in this process.
 This is done only after the student has tried unsuccessfully to obtain their doctor’s diagnosis information.

 Test anxiety is not classified as a disability.
-Disabilities that include anxiety are depression, PTSD (post traumatic stress disorder), general anxiety disorder.
+Disabilities that include anxiety are depression, Post Traumatic Stress Disorder (PTSD), and general anxiety disorder.
 If test anxiety is part of a disability such as these the student should go through the DRC application process outlined on our Getting Started page.

 No, DRC does not fund students in their educational expenses.
 We provide course accommodations to those who are qualified for them.